thibaud-rohmer/PhotoShow/README.md

 ### Edit your settings

-Edit the file `conf.ini` that is inside your PhotoShow folder.
+Edit the file `config.php` that is inside your PhotoShow folder.
 It is advised to put absolute paths for each of the entries, although relative paths should work fine.

 ### Go to your website